-A study sought to determine if Dimethicone interacts with and alters the stratum corneum (SC) lipid microstructure, as seen in other penetration enhancers.
-Excised human SC tissue samples were obtained from the inner thigh of a healthy 50 year-old woman and the abdomen of a healthy 26 year-old man.
+In a dermal penetration study, the authors sought to determine if Dimethicone interacts with and alters the stratum corneum (SC) lipid microstructure.14 Excised human SC tissue samples were obtained from the inner thigh of a healthy 50 year-old woman and the abdomen of a healthy 26 year-old man.
 An in vitro model lipid system containing SC fatty acids was also used to mimic the skin barrier.
 These tissue samples were rinsed with 0.001% m/m trypsin inhibitor and stored for 48 h in 76% humidity, at ambient temperature, to achieve an approximately 20% hydration level.
-The hydrated samples were then treated for 20 minutes in various viscosities of excess Dimethicone (350, 500, 1000, or 20,000 cm2/sec) at 37 °C, removed with a cellulose tissue, and analyzed for change using thermal profile, x-ray diffraction, polarized light microscopy, and transmission electron microscopy.
+The hydrated samples were then treated for 20 minutes in various viscosities of excess Dimethicone (350, 500, 1000, or 20,000 cm2/s) at 37 °C, removed with a cellulose tissue, and analyzed for change using thermal profile, x-ray diffraction, polarized light microscopy, and transmission electron microscopy.
 All results indicated that Dimethicone did not disturb or interact with the liquid crystalline structure of the upper layer of the epidermis, and hence is not likely to penetrate the skin barrier.